 Dr. David Redmiles is a Professor in the Department of Informatics at the University of California, Irvine (UCI) in the Donald Bren School of Information and Computer Sciences (ICS).
-He is the author of about 200 publications integrating the areas of software engineering, human-computer interaction, and computer-supported cooperative work.
+He is the author of nearly 200 publications integrating the areas of software engineering, human-computer interaction, and computer-supported cooperative work.
 He has graduated 11 PhD students and served on the dissertation committees of over 30 other PhD students.
 His current research focuses on distributed and collaborative software engineering, especially the aspects of awareness and trust among collaborators.
 He is a member of the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE) Computer Society.
 He was designated an ACM Distinguished Scientist in 2011.
 He earned his PhD degree in 1992 at the University of Colorado, Boulder.
 He holds a BS (1980) in Mathematics and Computer Science and a MS (1982) in Computer Science from the American University in Washington, D.C.